-Every writer tries to write without making grammar mistakes.
+Every writer tries to write without making English grammar mistakes.

 But readers are quick to notice grammar errors or spelling mistakes in any form of writing.

 Today, lots of people are taking up writing; either for pleasure or as a way to make an income.
 For new writers, it is essential to keep learning the writing craft.